adolfo-ab/taskmd/README.md

 # taskmd
-CLI to generate task completion reports from Markdown files
+CLI tool to provide task completion metrics from tasks in Markdown files.